xTkAx/Your-Steam-Library-Infomercial/README.md

 **HOME PAGE WHEN PROFILE IS LOADED**

- (The same as HOME PAGE, but including:)
+ The same as HOME PAGE, but includes:

 - Profile Button - clicking will take you to the profile page of the library you're currently viewing.